KlevertonOliveira/KlevertonOliveira/README.md

 💻 Computer Scientist<br>
 💻 Front-end Web Developer<br>

-### I'm a Web Developer passionate about solving problems using programming!
+### About me:

-- 🔭 I'm graduated in Computer Science at Federal University of Alagoas (UFAL/BRAZIL).
+- 🔭 I am graduated in Computer Science at Federal University of Alagoas (UFAL/BRAZIL).
-- 🌱 I’m currently studying the Front-End technologies and working on projects (focusing on Reactjs).
+- 🌱 I'm a Web Developer currently studying the Front-End technologies and working on projects focusing on Reactjs.
 - 🥅 2022 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I love music and to play guitar and keyboards!
+- ⚡ Fun facts: I love Chess and to play guitar and keyboards!

 ### Technologies I'm used to work with: